 Adam D. Williams

-Adam D. Williams is an award-winning journalist and writer based in Mexico City that has covered Latin America and the Caribbean since 2009, reporting from more than 10 countries.
-He has worked with the New York Times, National Geographic, Financial Times, El País, Billboard Magazine, D Magazine, MLB.com, Chicago Tribune, Dallas Morning News, Fort Worth Star-Telegram, EcoAmericas, Natural Gas Intelligence, Bloomberg Businessweek and Bloomberg, where he was a staff reporter in Mexico, Central America and the Caribbean from 2011-2018.
+Adam D. Williams is an award-winning investigative journalist and writer based in Mexico City that has covered Latin America and the Caribbean since 2009, reporting from more than a dozen countries.
+He has worked with the New York Times, National Geographic, Financial Times, El País, The Guardian, Billboard Magazine, D Magazine, MLB.com, Americas Quarterly, Chicago Tribune, Dallas Morning News, Fort Worth Star-Telegram, EcoAmericas, Natural Gas Intelligence, Bloomberg Businessweek and Bloomberg, where he was a staff reporter in Mexico, Central America and the Caribbean from 2011-2018.

 In April 2023, Williams’s investigation for El País won a Fetisov Journalism Award in the Outstanding Investigative Reporting category.
 In May 2023, his story for the New York Times from Mexico won an International Sports Press Association (AIPS) award for Best Colour Piece.
 His story for National Geographic from Angola was also longlisted for the prize.